hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] Before you go on any further, make sure you have at least completed 50% of the Collector Book.
 Walk up the stairs in the west house in Aspio.
 Later, when you have completed 100% of the Collector Book, head toward the fountain at the west in Halure.
 You will get Limits Bottle and Estelle's Item Mania title.
 Make sure you at least activate the part in Aspio NOW because you are JUST before the deadline (Collector Book Final Part)

 ## After Capua Nor
 - [ ] When Patty goes off at nighttime, follow her to the west and toward the port behind the mansion.
 Get on the boat to the Atherum.
-Go up to the deck and when fighting Cifer The Wandering Skeleton, use the *Beautiful Star* (Maris Stella) (Secret Mission 20, PS3 and Definitive Edition)
+Go up to the deck and when fighting Cursed Wanderer, use the *Beautiful Star* (Maris Stella) (Secret Mission 20, PS3 and Definitive Edition)
 - [ ] Fly toward Zaphias and head inside.
 Head down toward the Fountain from the north.
 After, head toward the Castle.
 In the PS3 and Definitive Edition, enter the Citizen Quarter then toward the Castle (Future Of Blastia)
 - [ ] In Zaphias, sleep in Yuri's Room.
 Rita gets Imperial Princess' Close Friend title and Estelle gets Genius Mage's Close Friend title (PS3 and Definitive Edition)
 - [ ] In Zaphias, enter Estelle's Room in the Castle to hear about the Telescopic Graveyard.
 Go to the last area in Zaude and you will be able to enter the Telescopic Graveyard.
 At the first layer, *Soten Layer* Azure Sky Layer, you can find Flynn's Fell Weapon Seven-Branched Blade at the NW of the 8F.
 At the second layer, *Current Generation* Current Life Layer, you can find Patty's Fell Weapon Corbis at the SE of 9F.
 After beating Ohma, you won't be able to advance further until you have beaten the game (PS3 and Definitive Edition)